 The City of Tacoma uses both local and federal funds to support emergency shelters and transitional housing for individuals and families.
 With the national shift in emphasis from transitional housing to rapid re-housing, most of the transitional housing providers are making changes to the way they operate their programs.
 The City is supportive of Pierce County's plan to evaluate the current continuum of services and develop a strategy to convert some transitional housing units to rapid re-housing or permanent supportive housing.
-The City's Homeless Service Manager has been co-facilitating Rapid Rehousing Service Providers Group with the Pierce County.
+City of Tacoma Neighborhood and Community Services staff serve on collaboratives with Pierce County including the Rapid Rehousing Service Providers, Permanent Supportive Housing, Family Shelter and Coordinated Entry..
 At the same time, the City and County are committed to ensuring there is adequate emergency shelter for unsheltered individuals and families.
 This not only involves maintaining the current inventory of shelter beds, but also encouraging practices which move residents out of the shelter more quickly and into permanent housing so that beds are freed up for others in need.

-The City's primary goal for 2017-18 is to decrease the length of stay in emergency shelters and transitional housing for homeless families.
+The City's primary goal for 2018-19 is to decrease the length of stay in emergency shelters and transitional housing for homeless families.
 Action steps include: